kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

+## Technology and Software

+* [Wayland.
+(Budgie Desktop, 2023)](https://buddiesofbudgie.org/blog/wayland) - Wayland's integration into the Budgie Desktop in 2023 represents advanced desktop compositing capabilities.

+* [Leptos](https://leptos.dev/) - Leptos introduces a new Rust-based reactive web framework.

+* [GLM 4.5 with Claude Code](https://docs.z.ai/guides/llm/glm-4.5) - GLM 4.5 enhances AI functionality with Claude Code integration.

+* [MentraOS – open-source Smart glasses OS](https://github.com/Mentra-Community/MentraOS) - Modify and enhance smart glasses with the launch of the open-source MentraOS.

+* [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) - Learn the fundamentals of creating high-quality rendered 3D images with this ray tracing guide.

+* [I ditched Docker for Podman](https://codesmash.dev/why-i-ditched-docker-for-podman-and-you-should-too) - The author details their migration from Docker to Podman for containerization.

-## Tech Innovations and Developments
+## Historical and Scientific Advances

+* [Oldest recorded transaction](https://avi.im/blag/2025/oldest-txn/) - Explore the history behind what’s believed to be the oldest recorded non-verbal agreement.

+* [China Likely to Land on Moon Before US Does Again](https://soylentnews.org/article.pl?sid=25/09/05/0536245&from=rss) - Analysts suggest China may outpace the US in lunar exploration.

-* [New Hollow-Core Fiber Outperforms Glass, Pushing Data Closer to Light Speed](https://soylentnews.org/article.pl?sid=25/09/05/0527230&amp;from=rss) - This groundbreaking innovation aims to revolutionize data transmission by approaching light speed performance.
-[Comments](https://soylentnews.org/article.pl?sid=25/09/05/0527230&amp;from=rss)
+* [New Hollow-Core Fiber Outperforms Glass, Pushing Data Closer to Light Speed](https://soylentnews.org/article.pl?sid=25/09/05/0527230&from=rss) - Cutting-edge fiber technology brings data transfer closer to theoretical limits.

+* [Scientists Tap 'Secret' Fresh Water Under the Ocean, Raising Hopes For a Thirsty World](https://news.slashdot.org/story/25/09/05/160234/scientists-tap-secret-fresh-water-under-the-ocean-raising-hopes-for-a-thirsty-world?utm_source=rss1.0mainlinkanon&utm_medium=feed) - New discoveries may offer a solution to global water shortages.

+* [Stressed Ice Generates Electricity, Researchers Find](https://soylentnews.org/article.pl?sid=25/09/04/0430216&from=rss) - Researchers uncover a link between stressed ice and electricity generation potential.

+## AI and Machine Learning

+* [DuckDuckGo founder: AI surveillance should be banned](https://gabrielweinberg.com/p/ai-surveillance-should-be-banned) - The DuckDuckGo founder argues against surveillance-based AI technologies.

-* [A Software Development Methodology for Disciplined LLM Collaboration](https://github.com/Varietyz/Disciplined-AI-Software-Development) - A new methodology addresses optimizing collaboration between software developers and large language models.
-[Comments](https://news.ycombinator.com/item?id=45148180)
+* [A Software Development Methodology for Disciplined LLM Collaboration](https://github.com/Varietyz/Disciplined-AI-Software-Development) - A guide for leveraging Large Language Models in software projects.

-* [GLM 4.5 with Claude Code](https://docs.z.ai/guides/llm/glm-4.5) - The latest advancements in AI with the GLM 4.5 software release and Claude integration.
-[Comments](https://news.ycombinator.com/item?id=45145457)

-## Artificial Intelligence and Machine Learning

-* [Why Language Models Hallucinate](https://openai.com/index/why-language-models-hallucinate/) - A deep dive into understanding and mitigating hallucinations in AI language models.
-[Comments](https://news.ycombinator.com/item?id=45147385)

-* [Anthropic agrees to pay $1.5B to settle lawsuit with book authors](https://www.nytimes.com/2025/09/05/technology/anthropic-settlement-copyright-ai.html?unlocked_article_code=1.jk8.bTTt.Zir9wmtPaTp2&amp;smid=url-share) - Record-breaking litigation in AI copyright issues highlights emerging legal challenges.
-[Comments](https://news.ycombinator.com/item?id=45142885)
+* [Anthropic agrees to pay $1.5B to settle lawsuit with book authors](https://www.nytimes.com/2025/09/05/technology/anthropic-settlement-copyright-ai.html?unlocked_article_code=1.jk8.bTTt.Zir9wmtPaTp2&smid=url-share) - Landmark copyright settlement addresses ethical issues surrounding AI training.

+* [Geoffrey Hinton: 'AI Will Make a Few People Much Richer and Most People Poorer'](https://slashdot.org/story/25/09/05/1428223/geoffrey-hinton-ai-will-make-a-few-people-much-richer-and-most-people-poorer?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Pioneering AI researcher Geoffrey Hinton reflects on economic disparity brought by AI advances.

-## Engineering and Optimization
+## Cybersecurity and Privacy

-* [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) - A compact guide for mastering the essentials of ray tracing in graphics.
-[Comments](https://lobste.rs/s/felr3h/ray_tracing_one_weekend)

-* [Developing a Space Flight Simulator in Clojure](https://www.wedesoft.de/software/2025/09/05/clojure-game/) - An exploration of building a game in Clojure aimed at crafting a space flight simulator.
-[Comments](https://lobste.rs/s/sxamda/developing_space_flight_simulator)
+* [We Hacked Burger King: How Auth Bypass Led to Drive-Thru Audio Surveillance](https://bobdahacker.com/blog/rbi-hacked-drive-thrus/) - A dive into how a vulnerability compromised privacy at fast-food drive-thrus.

+* [Let us git rid of it, angry GitHub users say of forced Copilot features](https://www.theregister.com/2025/09/05/github_copilot_complaints/) - Backlash emerges against GitHub's Copilot features.

+* [Rug pulls, forks, and open-source feudalism](https://lwn.net/SubscriberLink/1036465/e80ebbc4cee39bfb/) - Examines the challenges of open-source sustainability in decentralized systems.

+* [My Own DNS Server at Home – Part 1: IPv4](https://jan.wildeboer.net/2025/08/My-DNS-Part-1/) - A beginner’s guide to setting up a personal DNS server for enhanced network control.

+* [Scammers Will Try to Trick You Into Filling Out Google Forms.
+Don’t Fall for It](https://soylentnews.org/article.pl?sid=25/09/04/048238&from=rss) - Warnings of emerging phishing tactics via fake Google Forms.

-## Industry and Environment
+## Society and Ethics

-* [America's First Sodium-Ion Battery Manufacturer Ceases Operations](https://hardware.slashdot.org/story/25/09/05/2126200/americas-first-sodium-ion-battery-manufacturer-ceases-operations?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - A pivotal moment in the world of energy storage as sodium-ion adoption faces hurdles.
-[Comments](https://hardware.slashdot.org/story/25/09/05/2126200/americas-first-sodium-ion-battery-manufacturer-ceases-operations?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)

-* [Rising River Temperatures Threaten Paris's Water-Based Building Cooling Network](https://news.slashdot.org/story/25/09/05/1543244/rising-river-temperatures-threaten-pariss-water-based-building-cooling-network?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - The environmental implications of rising water temperatures on urban infrastructure.
-[Comments](https://news.slashdot.org/story/25/09/05/1543244/rising-river-temperatures-threaten-pariss-water-based-building-cooling-network?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed)
+* [996 – There is cost to your lifestyle](https://lucumr.pocoo.org/2025/9/4/996/) - Reflections on the detrimental effects of the '996' work culture.

+* [The Fight Against Labeling Long-Term Streaming Rentals as “Purchases” You “Buy”](https://soylentnews.org/article.pl?sid=25/09/05/0259211&from=rss) - Controversy over misleading ownership descriptions in digital rentals.

+* [Making a font of my handwriting](https://chameth.com/making-a-font-of-my-handwriting/) - A personal journey to digitize handwriting, demonstrating creativity and individuality.

+* [AI in Schools Isn’t Progress — It’s a Sign of How Far We’ve Strayed from the Purpose of Education.](https://soylentnews.org/article.pl?sid=25/09/01/0018253&from=rss) - A critique of the rapid adoption of AI in educational environments.

 ---